 - Gilbert JM, Fitch KV, Grinspoon SK.
 HIV-Related Cardiovascular Disease, Statins, and the REPRIEVE Trial.
 Top Antivir Med 2015;23:146-9.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Aortic Surgery, Cardiac Surgery and Heart Failure, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Computed Tomography, Nuclear Imaging, Smoking
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Aortic Surgery, Cardiac Surgery and Heart Failure, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Computed Tomography, Nuclear Imaging, Smoking

 Keywords: Acquired Immunodeficiency Syndrome, Acute Coronary Syndrome, Antigens, CD, Anti-HIV Agents, Aorta, Arteries, Atherosclerosis, Cardiovascular Diseases, CD4 Lymphocyte Count, CD4-Positive T-Lymphocytes, Cell Differentiation, Cholesterol, HDL, Cholesterol, LDL, Cohort Studies, Comorbidity, Constriction, Pathologic, Coronary Artery Bypass, Coronary Artery Disease, Coronary Occlusion, Cytochrome P-450 Enzyme System, Deoxyglucose, Dideoxynucleosides, Drug Interactions, Drug-Eluting Stents, Dyslipidemias, Factor X, Foam Cells, Follow-Up Studies, Hepacivirus, HIV Infections, HIV-1, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Insulin Resistance, Intensive Care Units, Lovastatin, Mediastinitis, Myocardial Infarction, Percutaneous Coronary Intervention, Platelet Aggregation, Positron-Emission Tomography, Pravastatin, Prevalence, Protease Inhibitors, Quinolines, Receptors, Cell Surface, Retrospective Studies, Reverse Transcriptase Inhibitors, Risk Assessment, Risk Factors, Ritonavir, Simvastatin, Smoke, Smoking, Stroke, Stroke Volume, Thromboplastin, Tobacco, Triglycerides, Viremia